10 Ways to Heal the Effect of Stress on the Body

 While many fear skin cancer, we forget all the benefits from the sun.
 It’s not just about vitamin D but also mood.

-3. “Release” stress by going for a walk or doing a hard workout.
+3. Go for a walk or perform an intense workout.

 I do my health coaching meetings when I go for a walk.
 It’s better than sitting behind a computer screen.